vitaly-t/pg-promise/README.md

 To get started quickly, see our [Learn by Example] tutorial.

+# Documentation

+[Learn by Example] is the quickest way to get started with this library, while the current document details most of the basic functionality this library provides.

+For the protocol see the [API Documentation], and for everything else - [Wiki pages](https://github.com/vitaly-t/pg-promise/wiki).

 # Testing

 * Clone the repository (or download, if you prefer):